Education to Career Network of North San Diego County

 The world of work is constantly changing.
 Now more than ever, getting businesses back up and running is top priority for our region, and adult education is at the forefront of educating, training, and deploying our students to meet the needs of a “new” workforce.

-As the largest adult education consortia in San Diego County, our five adult education campuses along with Palomar College support and train a diverse population of adult learners.
-Serving more than 15,000 students each year, our mission is to provide students with ongoing learning opportunities by offering high quality, relevant and responsive courses, programs, and services – all for low or no fee. |
+As the largest adult education consortia in San Diego County, our five adult education campuses, along with Palomar College, support and train a diverse population of adult learners.
+Serving more than 15,000 students each year, our mission is to provide students with ongoing learning opportunities by offering high-quality, relevant, and responsive courses, programs, and services – all for low or no fee. |

 |

-Stacey Adame leadership Chair Principal Escondido Adult School 220 West Crest Street Escondido, CA 92025 (760) 737- 8003 [email protected] Dr. Melissa Marovich leadership Member |
+Stacey Adame leadership Member Principal Escondido Adult School 220 West Crest Street Escondido, CA 92025 (760) 737- 8003 [email protected] Dr. Melissa Candy leadership Member |

 Ute Maschke leadership Member Director, Continuing Education Workforce, Community, and Continuing Education Palomar College 1140 West Mission Road San Marcos, CA 92069-1487 (760) 744-1150 ext.
 3758 [email protected] Garth Phillips leadership Member Principal San Marcos Adult School 158 Cassou Road San Marcos, CA 92069 (760) 290-2540 [email protected] |

-Kathleen Porter leadership Member Director of Career, Technical and Adult Education Poway Adult School 13626 Twin Peaks Road Poway, CA 92064 (858) 668-4016 [email protected] Elizabeth O'Shea West leadership Member Principal Vista Adult School 510 Sunset Drive Vista, CA 92081 (760) 758-7122 etx.
+Kathleen Porter leadership Member Director of Career, Technical and Adult Education Poway Adult School 13626 Twin Peaks Road Poway, CA 92064 (858) 668-4016 [email protected] Elizabeth O'Shea West leadership Chair Principal Vista Adult School 510 Sunset Drive Vista, CA 92081 (760) 758-7122 etx.
 80001 [email protected] |

 |